Skip to main content

 Within the proposal, applicants will identify the portion of the grant that will be allocated to direct program costs vs. indirect costs (overhead).
 Applicants will also be required to submit a project budget outlining how grant funds will be allocated.
 Program sustainability is important to our funding decisions.
 If more than 50% of the program’s total budget, particularly staff salaries, would be supported by the grant request, it is vital that we clearly understand how the program can be sustained after a Boston Scientific Foundation grant has ended.

 Grant amounts vary depending on the number of participants to be served, expected measurable impact, and competition from other strong applicants during any given grant cycle.
-A typical range is $10,000-$30,000 but a limited number of larger grants may be considered for past grantees with a history of proven success.
+The average range is $20,000-$30,000 but a limited number of larger or smaller grants may be awarded.
 If a partial grant could allow you to still offer the program with modifications, this should be noted within the proposal.

 No, we understand that many programs support classrooms or other participants with diverse backgrounds and economic status.
 However, the Foundation’s mission is to improve health and STEM education for those who are economically disadvantaged, and we aim to fund programs targeted to those audiences, where the majority of beneficiaries qualify based on household income, eligibility for supplemental nutrition assistance program (SNAP) benefits, Medicaid or other need-based assistance, census data for a particular neighborhood or community, or other relevant sources.